 • Ensure drains and gutters are clear of debris so rainfall can flow away.

-• Place valuable and electrical items in high cupboards or on top floors to prevent damage.
+• Place valuable and electrical items in high cupboards or on higher floors to prevent damage.

-• Ensure outdoor furniture and other items which are likely to float away are safely restrained.
+• Ensure outdoor furniture and other items that are likely to float away are safely restrained.

 • Store important documents in a watertight bag in a dry, accessible place – preferably upstairs.